Structural magnetic glassiness in spin ice Dy$_2$Ti$_2$O$_7$: Results

 \subsection{Spin interactions and glassiness}

-As DTO is cooled, the spin dynamics undergoes drastic slowing down, with the appearance below $T_\mathrm{irr}\approx 600$mK of history-dependence and a host of accompanying phenomena such as thermal runaway \cite{melko2001long,snyder2004low,borzi2016intermediate,snyder2001spin,Jaubert2009,Jaubert2011,dusad2019magnetic}.
-The temperature dependence of a characteristic relaxation time,$\tau(T)$, can thus be extracted, with Fig.~\ref{fig1}C showing the values extracted from the most recent magnetic noise experiments.
-Fitting a functional form is complicated by the temperature dependences of various physical processes involved in the dynamics.
-An Arrhenius law (black curve) departs from the curve below a temperature $T_A \approx 800$ mK (see also Sup.
-Info).
-Instead, $\tau(T)$ can be fit by a Vogel-Fulcher-Tammann (VF) form, $\tau(T)=\tau_0\exp(A/(T-T_{\rm VF}))$, common for glasses, with $\tau_0 = 7.0(3) \times 10^{-6} s$, $T_{\rm VF}= 0.18(2) K$ and $A = 6.0(9) K$ (red curve).
-The figure also shows a color map of $\chi^{\prime\prime}$ obtained from noise measurements \cite{samarakoon_2021} by means of the fluctuation dissipation theorem, whose maximum also gives a measure of $\tau$.
+As DTO is cooled, the spin dynamics undergoes drastic slowing down, with the appearance below $T_\mathrm{irr}\approx 600$~mK of history-dependence -- typically evidenced by a divergence between FC and ZFC magnetisation measurements -- and a host of accompanying phenomena such as thermal runaway~\cite{melko2001long,snyder2001spin,snyder2004low,Jaubert2009,slobinsky2010unconventional,Jaubert2011,matsuhira2011,yaraskavitch2012spin,Paulsen2014,jackson2014dynamic,Guruciaga_2020} The temperature dependence of a characteristic relaxation time, $\tau(T)$, can thus be extracted, with Fig.~\ref{fig1}C showing the values from the most recent magnetic noise experiments \cite{samarakoon_2021}, which are in good agreement with previously determined values (e.g. from \cite{snyder2001spin,matsuhira2011spin,pomaranski2013absence}).
+Fitting a functional form is complicated by the temperature dependence of various physical processes involved in the dynamics.
+An Arrhenius law (black curve) departs significantly from the data below approximately $800$~mK.
+Instead, $\tau(T)$ can be well-fitted by a Vogel-Fulcher-Tammann (VF) form, $\tau(T)=\tau_0\exp(A/(T-T_{\rm VF}))$, common for glasses (see e.g. \cite{shtrikman,garca1989theoretical}), with $\tau_0 = 7.0(3) \times 10^{-6} s$, $T_{\rm VF}= 0.18(2) K$ and $A = 6.0(9) K$ (red curve), across all of the accessible temperature range~\footnote{See Sup. mat. for a similar analysis of Monte Carlo simulation data.}.
+The VF law a priori reflects cooperative effects rather than single-ion physics. $T_{\rm VF}$ is the Vogel divergence temperature, where the system reaches an infinite relaxation time.
+The figure also shows a color map of $\chi^{\prime\prime}$ obtained from noise measurements~\cite{samarakoon_2021} by means of the fluctuation dissipation theorem, whose maximum also gives a measure of $\tau$.
 Measurements at temperatures and on timescales below and to the left of $\tau(T)$, respectively, probe the out-of-equilibrium behavior.
-Around 600 mK, the relaxation time is close to 200 s, and it rises swiftly below that temperature, exceeding $10^5 s$ below 300 mK.
+Around $600$~mK, the relaxation time is close to $200$~s, and it rises swiftly below that temperature, exceeding $10^5 s$ below $300$~mK.

-To probe the nature of this freezing we measure diffuse neutron scattering spectra under different cooling protocols (inset of Fig. \ref{fig1} C), annealing with a timescale of about a month, as well as in quenches over a few hours.
-Data of the diffuse neutron scattering over a wide temperature range including both the quench and long waiting times are shown in Fig. \ref{fig2}.
-Correlations reflecting a Coulomb phase develop as the temperature is lowered, gradually sharpening up.
-Below $T_{\rm irr}$, however, there ceases to be a detectable change in the correlations with cooling, as opposed to numerical simulations using nonlocal updates \cite{melko2001long,borzi2016intermediate,yavors2008dy,henelius2016refrustration,bovo2018special}.
-This occurs in our neutron measurements of the correlations undertaken for both fast quench and slow cooling over a period of weeks below $T_{\rm irr}$ (Fig.~\ref{fig2}B).